-LORs are one of the numerous components of the current reliability framework in the NEM, a framework which, through the contract and spot markets, drives investment in, and operational outcomes to achieve reliability in the NEM with the long-term interest of consumers at the core.
-Improving LORs means improving the decisions that market participants make in relation to reliability as they will have a more accurate picture of how tight the demand-supply balance is in the short term.
+LORs are one of the components of the current reliability framework in the NEM, a framework which, through the contract and spot markets, drives investment in, and operational outcomes to achieve reliability in the NEM with the long-term interest of consumers at the core.
+LORs are also used operationally by AEMO as an intervention trigger.
+Improving LORs means improving the decisions that market participants and AEMO make in relation to reliability as they will have a better picture of how tight the demand-supply balance is in the short term.